warmana/cloudant-docs-fork/docs2017/localBuilder.md

 # Installing and using the local build tool

+## Changelog

+### 2017-01-18

+Updated VirtualBox requirement to 5.1.14.

 ## Pre-requisites

 1. Download and install [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
-    Ensure you have at least version 5.1.12, or more recent.
+    Ensure you have at least version 5.1.14, or more recent.

 2. Download and install [Vagrant](https://www.vagrantup.com/downloads.html).
     Ensure you have at least version 1.8.5, or more recent.